 Consult Vietnam’s AI and digital strategies and regulations

-Consult Tonga’s digital strategies and regulations
+Consult the United Kingdom’s digital strategies and regulations

 Beyond large cities, Venezuela faces stark digital gaps.
 Rural areas often lack reliable internet, with speeds frequently below 5 Mbps.
 State-owned CANTV remains the main ISP in many regions, though private companies like Fibex Telecom and IP Net are slowly expanding coverage.
 Frequent electricity blackouts, especially outside Caracas, severely affect connectivity.
 Despite this, community Wi-Fi hotspots, called ‘puntos digitales,’ have emerged in some neighbourhoods, offering shared internet access to residents who cannot afford home connections.